-Amethyst is the perfect purple to make any girl feel like a million bucks.
-The bright purple is muted enough to not overwhelm a room, yet bold enough to make her feel like she can express herself.
-For this reason, it’s one of the best purple girl room colors.
+Amethyst offers the right purple hue to make any princess feel like a million bucks.
+The bright purple is muted just enough so it won’t overwhelm a bedroom, yet bold enough to make your daughter feel like she can express herself.

-You probably know the color amethyst comes from the gem amethyst.
-It is the birthstone for February and has been worn in jewelry and crowns for over 2000 years.
+Amethyst is named after the gem.
+It is the birthstone for February and has been worn in jewelry and crowns for over 2,000 years.

-If your daughter isn’t into purple, then royal blue is as refined as you can get.
-It was previously called “queen’s blue,” being a favorite of queens starting in the 1600s.
+If your daughter isn’t a fan of purple, then royal blue is as refined as you can get.
+It was previously called “queen’s blue,” a favorite among queens starting in the 1600s.
 What girl doesn’t want queen’s blue on their wall?

 Ruby Red (Scarlet)

-It’s no surprise that people are in love with ruby red.
-It was inspired by the ruby gem.
-The word ruby is so overused, that there are thousands of names, brands, and products inspired by the gem.
+It’s no surprise that many people love ruby red.
+It is a popular color on Pinterest, was originally inspired by the ruby gem.

-Scarlet is another awesome red girl room color.
-It’s lighter and brighter than ruby red and often seen as a lipstick color.
-Those who want something flashier will want to choose scarlet.
+Scarlet is another red bedroom color for girls.
+It’s lighter and brighter than ruby and is a popular lipstick color.
+Those who desire a flashier tone will want to choose scarlet.

 Sky Blue (Arctic Blue)

 Sky blue is one of the most calming colors on the spectrum.
-Speaking of the spectrum, pale blue and pink are two of the top-recommended girl room colors for girls with autism.
-The colors are easy on the senses and are calming in nature.
+Meanwhile, pale blue and pink are two of the top-recommended colors for autistic children.
+The colors are easy on the senses and naturally calming.

 Daffodil Yellow (Lemon Yellow)

-Yellow is a classic for any kid’s room, but daffodil yellow is becoming a favorite for girl room colors.
-Daffodil yellow is warm and bright.
-There are multiple shades of it, giving your daughter a few different yellows to choose from.
+Yellow is a classic color for your kid’s room, but daffodil yellow is becoming a favorite for girls’ bedrooms, especially in midwestern states like Indiana and Nebraska.
+Daffodil yellow is warm and bright and offers multiple shades to choose from.

-If daffodil yellow is too warm, then lemon yellow will float your boat.
-Lemon yellow isn’t as dull as daffodil yellow and is one of the brightest yellows available.
+If daffodil yellow is too warm, then lemon yellow might be what you desire.
+Lemon yellow is one of the brightest yellow hues available.
 The first recorded use of it in decor was in 1598, giving a historical feel to the color.